OniDaito/ChimeraXTempy/README.markdown

 This creates a python wheel bundle in the dist directory.
 You can then use this with ChimeraX to install the plugin.

+## How to use this plugin

+Inside ChimeraX with the command line, you can compute the sccc with the following command

+    sccc (#1) (#2) ~Projects/ChimeraXTempy/test/rigid_RF.txt

+Where #1 is the pdb model, #2 is the map.

+## Testing

+The test directory included contains a python test and some sample model and map files for verifying the scoring functions.

 ## Tempy